HAL24K/OidcJwtBearer/README.md

                     // Name of the API resource
                     options.Audience = "my_api";

-                    // Save the access token for use later options.SaveToken = true;

                     // Map a custom claim to your user-principal options.ClaimActions.MapJsonKey("custom_claim", "custom_claim");
                 });